 - 3 cups shredded Colby-Jack cheese

 - Assorted toppings for garnishing: sliced black olives salsa, sour cream, jalapeno slices

 - Cook the pasta in salted water per the package directions until al dente.
 Drain well.

-- In a large skillet or pot brown the onion and poblano in a couple of drizzles of olive oil for 2-3 minutes until softened and beginning to brown.
+- In a large skillet or pot, brown onion and poblano in a couple of drizzles of olive oil.
+Cook for 2-3 minutes until softened and beginning to brown.

 - To the skillet add the beans, tomatoes, soup, corn, milk, taco seasoning, and cumin.
 Mix well.

 - Simmer over medium for about 15 minutes.

 - After simmering for 15 minutes add the cream cheese.
 Stir until it melts.

 - Add the pasta and 2 cups cheese stirring until the ingredients are evenly coated.